Find out what hairy cell leukaemia is, where it starts and how common it is.

 Abnormal white blood cells can also build up in other parts of the body, such as the spleen and lymph nodes, or the liver.
 This can make your tummy (abdomen) swell and feel uncomfortable.
 The leukaemia cells can also spread to the brain in some people.

-Hairy cell leukaemia is rare.
-Around 8,300 cases of leukaemia are diagnosed each year in the UK.
+Hairy cell leukaemia is very rare.
+About 9,900 cases of leukaemia are diagnosed each year in the UK.
 But only around 220 of these are hairy cell leukaemia.
-It is one of the rarest types of leukaemia.